GrokCV/website/content/authors/KongweiXie/_index.md

   - Undergraduate
 ---

-Kongwei Xie (谢孔伟) is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China.
-His main research direction is the image fusion.
-Please visit his personal academic website at <https://kongwei.grokcv.ai/>.
+Kongwei Xie (谢孔伟) is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China, and an intern under the supervision of Yimian Dai.
+His main research direction is image fusion.
-{style="text-align: justify;"}